The 3 Healthiest Types of Wine, According to Registered Dietitians

 So if you're hoping to make smarter decisions surrounding your alcohol consumption, kudos!
 Thankfully, that doesn't necessarily mean you have to go cold turkey.
 "Not all wines are created equal and will vary in terms of calories, sugar, and alcohol content," explains Mia Syn, MS, RDN.

+Remember, not all wine is created equal.
 Here, Largeman-Roth and Syn weigh in on the best and worst options in the wine aisle.